- Data SaaS Platform usage documentation(3.0)

 5.3.2.2 Upload dimension table

-attribute field where you need to add
+1、Please select “Upload” dimension table attribute on the original attribute field where you need to add dimension table.

-of dimension table file
+2、The specific rules of dimension table file

-- The first line of content will be the field name of the dimension table attribute, which should start with English, and be composed of English, numbers or “_”.
+• The first line of content will be the field name of the dimension table attribute, which should start with English, and be composed of English, numbers or “_”.

 3、Save the csv file in UTF-8 encoding format.